 2017-12-06 Living in NY

 I think I’m becoming an expert at recognizing real New Yorkers.
 What do I mean by that?
 I love watching people, taking notice of their behaviors and habits.
 That means I watch New Yorkers a lot.
-I got to coffee shops pretty often (by the way, someone should write some kind of analysis about New Yorkers’ coffee choices – it blows my mind what they’re coming up
+I got to coffee shops pretty often (by the way, someone should write some kind of analysis about New Yorkers’ coffee choices – it blows my mind what they’

 2017-11-29 Living in NY